coordinature/coordinature.github.io/development/applications/familysigns/mobile.md

 4. Get started

 Signs Keyboard
-Write with gestures in all your apps
+Write with signs in all your apps.
 <Get Started>

 5. login